Caste Disabilities Removal Act, 1850

-The Caste Disabilities Removal Act, 1850, was a law passed in British India under East India Company rule, that abolished all laws affecting the rights of people converting to another religion or caste.
-The new Act allowed Hindus who converted from Hindu religion to another religion equal rights under the new law, especially in the case of inheritance.
+The Caste Disabilities Removal Act, 1850 (Act XXI of 1850), was a law passed in British India under East India Company rule, that abolished all laws affecting the rights of people converting to another religion or caste.
+The new act allowed Hindus who converted from Hindu religion to another religion equal rights under the new law, especially in the case of inheritance.